 Pancake day marks the eve of Lent, 40 days of Christ fasting in the wilderness.
 I was invited by a Christian in my neighbourhood in Aspley, Nottingham to bless their event.
 He told me that in 1767, the Squire (owner) of Aspley Hall was a Roman Catholic, those were dangerous days for them when they were burnt at the stake or fined.
-However the Squire asked his Catholic priest to bless the food and the festivities at the first pancake day there.
-Today things are much better for the Catholics, however in their place there is ‘the new Catholic’ a fifth column ‘the Muslims’.
-Simon Banks wrote “it is for this reason that I would like to educate the ‘suspicious locals’ and therefore have invited the local Imam to bless the pancake celebrations”.
+However, the Squire asked his Catholic priest to bless the food and the festivities at the first pancake day there.
+Today things are much better for the Catholics, however, in their place, there is ‘the new Catholic’ the fifth column ‘the Muslims’.
+Simon Banks wrote, “it is for this reason that I would like to educate the ‘suspicious locals’ and therefore have invited the local Imam to bless the pancake celebrations”.
 So I stood at the very spot where 246 years ago the frightened Catholic priest would have blessed the pancakes.
 Here I reflect on the similarities of Lent and the month of Ramadan.

-Our faiths provide clear teachings and guidance on how to live an austere life, amongst the many spiritual disciplines and exercises that have been practised by religious people abstinence from food and drink in the form of fasting is very common in most religious traditions.
-The Muslims fast in the month of Ramadan, the Christians during the Lent period, six weeks preceding Easter Sunday abstained from rich foods, the Hindus also fast on certain days of the year.
+Our faith provides clear teachings and guidance on how to live an austere life, amongst the many spiritual disciplines and exercises that have been practised by religious people, abstinence from food and drink in the form of fasting is very common in most religious traditions.
+Muslims fast in the month of Ramadan, Christians during the Lent period, Jews during the days of Tisha B’Av and Yom Kippur, Hindus also fast on certain days like Purnima and Ekadasi.

-Although Christian Lent and the Muslim Ramadan are two very distinct devotions.
-The Muslims do not eat or drink anything nor have sexual relations between dawn and dusk, this can be anything between 12 to 18 hours in winter and summer.
-Respectively, the Christians on the other hand, choose to give up their favourite foods, and have no set time, so it is considerably easier.
+Although Lent and Ramadan are two very distinct devotions.
+Muslims do not eat or drink anything nor have sexual relations between dawn and dusk, this can be anything between 12-18 hours in winter and summer.
+Respectively, the Christians of orthodox and traditional denominations will observe the fast by abstinence from eating meat, fish, eggs and fats until Easter Sunday.
+Others may choose to give up their favourite foods and have no set time, so it is considerably easier.

 What is the purpose of fasting during Lent or Ramadan?